rightscale-cookbooks/rs-mysql/README.md

 This will create a volume group with the name `"#{nickname}-vg"` and logical volume in it with the name `"#{nickname}-lv"`, format it with the filesystem specified, mount it on the location specified, and move the MySQL database to it.

+## Master/Slave replication and Failover

+To setup a MySQL master/slave replication, place the `rs-mysql::master` recipe in the runlist for the master server and the `rs-mysql::slave` recipe in the runlist for the slave server.
+The master server should be operational before bringing up the slave server.
+Both the master and slave servers are tagged with required information for replication.
+Please refer to the [rightscale_tag] cookbook for more information about the tags added to database servers.
+When using volumes with master/slave replication, the `rs-mysql::volume` or `rs-mysql::stripe` recipe should be run before the `rs-mysql::master` or `rs-mysql::slave` recipe.

+To promote a slave to master in a failover situation just run the `rs-mysql::master` recipe on the slave that needs to be promoted.
+If there are other slaves in the deployment, the `rs-mysql::slave` recipe should be re-run on those servers as well.
+If the old master is still working, it can be demoted to a slave by running the `rs-mysql::slave` recipe as well.

 ## Backing up volume(s) & Cleaning up backups